bhnord/activities/README.md

 A vibrant open-air market featuring talented area artists, makers, stylists and independent designers on the Boston Waterfront.
 <a href="https://www.greenwayartisanmarket.com/" target="_blank">info link</a>

-### 2025 SoWa Open Market

-**05/11 11:00AM - 05/11 05:00PM @ SoWa Open Market**
-Join us every weekend starting in May 4, 2025!
-<a href="https://www.sowaboston.com/sowa-open-market/" target="_blank">info link</a>

 ### Sex Week Boston!

 **05/11 11:00AM - 05/18 07:00PM @ All over Boston, Cambridge, Somerville**
 Sex Week Boston is a vibrant week of community focused sex education, queer and trans joy, and sexual liberation.
 <a href="https://sexweekbos.com" target="_blank">info link</a>

-### PAX East 2025

-**05/08 12:00PM - 05/11 06:30PM @ Boston Convention & Exhibition Center**
-PAX East is a celebration of gaming and gaming culture featuring thought-provoking panels, a massive expo hall filled with the best publishers and studios, new game demos, musical performances, tournaments, and a community experience unlike any other.
-<a href="http://east.paxsite.com/" target="_blank">info link</a>

 ### Mother's Day Shopping Market at the Boston Public Market